Dover Foxcroft calendar: What's coming up - NewsBreak

 With venues and artists using groundbreaking digital tools to present live content to remote audiences, performers that previously would have depended on in-person attendance are now able to channel their unique energy into digital formats.

-Check out these live events, coming up both in-person and remote in and around Dover Foxcroft:
+Here is a list of live events coming up, including both in-person and online in Dover Foxcroft:

 Starts at: Mon Aug 08, 10:00 PM